VIBOT-ROS/turtlebot3_lane_following/README.md

   5. Closed camera calibration node & raspberry pi camera node by `ctrl-c`.

   6. Relaunch raspberry pi camera to apply rectification or undistort image.

+#### Lane Detection Calibration

+The lane detection needs to be adjust or tuning in order to detect both lanes.

+## One Launch to run all the nodes

+Launch one to rule them all